 Thank you for your interest in applying for the 2020 Legislative Internship Program.
-Prior to completing the application below, please read About the Program to familiarize yourself with requirements regarding the Program Year (including the mandatory Orientation in January, prior to program start), Hours and Credit, and Academic Component.
-Also, all applicants must meet the following program eligibility criteria:
+Prior to completing the application below, please read About the Program for very important requirements including mandatory Orientation in January (prior to program start), Hours and Credit, and Academic Component.
+All applicants must meet the following program eligibility criteria:

 - have completed 20 credits by January program start (no more than 3 AP credits can be counted towards this minimum)

 - be prepared to register for a course (varies by institution) in order to receive credit for the internship during the participating semester

-Please read the instructions below carefully and make sure to complete all components of the three part application process detailed below.
-All three parts must be completed prior to the Nov.
+Please read the instructions below carefully and make sure to fully complete our four step application process.
+All four parts must be completed prior to the Nov.
 1st deadline for your application to be accepted.

-(Click here to see the list of Advisors)
+(Click here to access the list of Advisors)

-Following submittal of the online application, you will need to email the following three components to firstname.lastname@example.org:
+STEP 3, Following submittal of the online application, you will need to email the following four components to firstname.lastname@example.org:

 - a cover letter expressing why you are applying for the internship and what activities or experiences have you had that you believe will qualify you as an intern;

 - a one page resume that outlines your educational background, honors or recognition, work experience, activities, special skills, etc.;

 - a transcript from the college that you currently attend.
 Unofficial transcripts are acceptable.
 Applicants must complete at least 20 college credits by the January program state.
 No more than 3 AP credits can be counted towards this minimum.
-The Internship Committee may require an updated transcript at the beginning of the internship if Fall 2016 classes are needed to meet this requirement.
+The Internship Committee will require an updated transcript at the beginning of the internship if Fall classes are needed to meet that requirement;

-Applications will be considered incomplete until all three of the components above have been submitted.
+Applications will be considered incomplete until all four of the components above have been submitted.
 Incomplete applications will not be accepted and/or reviewed.